 - Effective Date: April 2024. - Details: Local Housing Allowance, LHA (Housing Benefit paid to private sector tenants on low incomes) has been frozen in recent years with the result that LHA payments have not kept pace with rent rises. - Implementation: In the 2023 Autumn Statement the Chancellor of the Exchequer announced that LHA rates will be lifted in April 2024 for one year.
 This change will increase the amount of financial support LHA recipients can receive to assist with rent payments for private rented homes.
-It is not yet clear if the LHA will increase again in April 2025 under the new Government.

-Renters' Rights Bill
+Renters Reform Bill